Chess: Magnus Carlsen loses on home turf in Norway to 18-year-old Indian

 The world No 1, Magnus Carlsen, has been the dominant performer in recent years in Norway Chess, the elite tournament played annually at Stavanger.
 From 2019 to 2022 he won it four times a row, before a setback in 2023.
-Coming into the 2024 event from eight victories in nine tournaments, he was the strong favourite.
+Coming into the 2024 event with eight victories in nine tournaments, he was the strong favourite.

 Wednesday’s third round was off script.
-Carlsen not only lost to India’s rising 18-year-old star Prggnanandhaa Rameshbabu, he was comprehensively outplayed in a 1 e4 c5 Sicilian which the teenager controlled with his centralised d5 knight.
+Carlsen not only lost to India’s rising 18-year-old star Praggnanandhaa Rameshbabu, he was comprehensively outplayed in a 1 e4 c5 Sicilian which the teenager controlled with his centralised d5 knight.

 Praggnanandhaa said later: “I now have enough experience at this level and can beat the top players, but I have to play my best for that, and that’s what I’m trying to do.
 That’s the mindset.”